 Her most recent exhibitions, screenings and projects include: Bröhan Museum, Berlin (2022), Södertälje Konsthall, Luleåbiennialen (2021), Swedish Centre for Architecture and Design, Stockholm, Göteborgs Konsthall (2020), Moderna museet (2019), Center for Contemporary Art Riga, National Library of Lithuania (2018), Kunsthall Trondheim (2017), Alternativa Gdansk, Tranzit Bratislava (2016), Kalmar Konstmuseum (2015-2016), Kunsthaus Dresden, Flutgraben, Galerie im Turm (2014), Tensta Konsthall (2013) Konsthall C, Bildmuseet (2012), Periferic Biennial 8 Iasi (2008).

-Books: The art of the strike, voices on cultural and political work during and after the mining strike 1969-70 (eds.
-Martin Högström, Kim Einarsson) published by Glänta, 2013.
+In 2020 she was awarded The Visual Arts Fund’s 5 years working grant from the Swedish Arts Grants Committee.
+She is represented by Moderna Museet, Hallands Art Museum, Filmform and Iaspis.
+In 2013 she published the book: The art of the strike, voices on cultural and political work during and after the mining strike 1969-70 (eds.
+Martin Högström, Kim Einarsson) at Glänta.